 30 April w/ Adrian Russell Wills

-This edition features special guest, writer, director and AFTRS alumni, Adrian Russell Wills.
-This masterclass will be discussing tips and tricks of the industry and will also include a Q&A for participants.
+This edition featured writer, director and AFTRS alumni, Adrian Russell Wills, who discussed tips and tricks of the industry and participated in a Q&A.

 Adrian recently directed exclusive Jessica Mauboy content for Sony to sit beside the launch of her new album, Hilda.
 In 2018, Adrian directed the documentary Black Divaz, produced by Adrian’s company Kalori Productions with Pursekey Productions.
 The film debuted at Queer Screen as part of the Sydney Mardi Gras 2018 Film Festival and went on to screen at NITV and SBS on Demand in Australia.

 Adrian is currently writing and directing a new drama show for the Seven Network and Endemol Shine titled RFDS (Royal Flying Doctors).